SubramanyaKNP/partior-assignment/starship-assignment/README.md

 # Star Wars Information API

 ## Description
-This project provides an API to retrieve information related to the Star Wars universe, including details about starships, crew members on the Death Star, and the presence of Princess Leia on Alderaan.
+This project provides an API to retrieve information related to the Star Wars, including details about starships, crew members on the Death Star, and the presence of Princess Leia on Alderaan.
 Refer to https://swapi.dev/

 ## System Requirements
 - Java 8 or higher